-Washington, DC, April 04, 2019 (GLOBE NEWSWIRE) — The en banc Ninth Circuit Court of Appeals declined to rehear Americans for Prosperity Foundation v.
+Washington, DC, April 04, 2019 — The en banc Ninth Circuit Court of Appeals declined to rehear Americans for Prosperity Foundation v.
 Becerra late last week, dismissing one of the most important legacies of the Civil Rights Movement in the process.

 In October 2018, the New Civil Liberties Alliance (NCLA) filed a brief as amicus curiae in AFPF v.
 Becerra, asking the entire Ninth Circuit to rehear the case to vindicate civil liberties protected by the First Amendment, including the freedom of association.
 The Ninth Circuit denied rehearing, though the dissenting judges agreed with much of NCLA’s argument.